-Toyota to sharpen focus on electric cars through new in-house unit
+Toyota sharpens focus on electric cars through new in-house unit

-TOKYO Toyota Motor Corp said on Thursday it is setting up a new in-house unit to develop electric vehicles as the Japanese automaker speeds up efforts to produce more of the lower-emission cars.
+TOKYO (Reuters) - Toyota Motor Corp is setting up a new in-house unit to develop electric cars, offering its strongest endorsement yet of a technology it has not embraced wholly, as take up of a rival technology it pioneered remains slow.

+Japan's biggest automaker said on Thursday it will launch next month a unit that will start with four persons and be responsible for planning a strategy for developing and marketing electric cars to keep pace with tightening global emissions regulations.

+The unit will expand by drawing upon engineers, designers and other personnel from various sections of the company as needed.

+"The company's position is changing.
+They still talk about hybrids and fuel cells but I think there is a recognition that battery electric cars are getting a lot of traction right now," CASA analyst Chris Richter said.

+"It's going to take an awful long time before fuel cells are a competitive alternative to electric vehicles.
+In the meantime, a lot of things are going on right now (with battery electric cars) and they need to be there," Richter said.

-Toyota said the unit would initially consist of four people - one each from the automaker, machine manufacturer Toyota Industries Corporation, and parts suppliers Aisin Seiki Co and Denso Corp.
+The new unit would initially consist of one person each from the automaker and three group companies.
+These are machine manufacturer Toyota Industries Corporation, and parts suppliers Aisin Seiki Co and Denso Corp.

-The team will be responsible for planning a strategy for developing and marketing electric cars to keep pace with tightening global emissions regulations, a Toyota spokesman said, and will expand by drawing upon engineers, designers and other personnel from various sections of the company as needed.

 "Regulations on lower emissions vehicles are changing very quickly, so we also have to respond quickly," spokesman Itsuki Kurosu said.